Highlights

 - Take a thrilling and adventurous 35-minute Lukla Flight from Kathmandu, from the bustling capital city, to the starting point of the iconic trails of the Everest region.

-- Traverse via red blooming rhododendrons, oaks, pines along the roaring Dudh Koshi and Bhote Koshi Rivers, encountering himalayan mules, and rare wildlife.
+- Traverse via red blooming rhododendrons, oaks, pines along the roaring Dudh Koshi and Bhote Koshi Rivers, encountering Himalayan mules, and rare wildlife.

-- Explore the famous Namche Bazaar, also famously known as the capital city of the Khumbu region, visiting small bakeries, cafes, lively restaurants, and local shops - a distinct insight into the himalayas.
+- Explore the famous Namche Bazaar, also famously known as the capital city of the Khumbu region, visiting small bakeries, cafes, lively restaurants, and local shops - a distinct insight into the Himalayas.

 - Side Trip to Everest View Hotel, Khumjung village, and its monastery, where a yeti's head skull (the snowman) is displayed as well.